Sc3l3t0n/timeStamp/README.md

 # Features

+At the moment there is only a CLI prototype with the feature to (Probably broken at the moment):
+- Track your task
+- Restart a task
+- List all tasks

 These features are initially planned to be implemented in the course of development:

 - **Task Tracking:** Record tasks and activities, including start and end times, to keep track of how you spend your time.